Media-Bias-Group/TASSY-A-Text-Annotation-Survey-System/README.md

 survey = Survey(name="idealogy_questions")
 idealogy_questions = []
 question_1 = Question(
-    text='Do you consider yourself to be liberal, conservative or somewhere in between?', type='range_slider',
+    text='Do you consider yourself to be liberal, conservative, or somewhere in between?', type='range_slider',
     name='political_ideology'
 )